 The bedrock geology underling the leak location is mapped by the GSI as dark limestones and shale (known as 'Calp' limestone).
-Near-surface overburden deposits are indicated by the GSI to comprise estuarine silts and clays.
-Based on observations made during the walk-over survey and from a review of historic maps, there is believed to be an area of fill material underlying the area north-east of the leak location.
-It is not clear if the cable trench is located in natural soil or fill material.
-Figure 2b assumes the latter.
+The overburden deposits overlying the bedrock are indicated by the GSI to comprise estuarine silts and clays.
+As outlined above, Booterstown Station, the railway embankment and the station car park, are located in areas that have been reclaimed from the intertidal zone of Dublin Bay.
+As such, these areas are expected to be underlain by fill material.

 The groundwater body (GWB) underlying the leak location and the surrounding area is known as the Dublin GWB.
 This GWB covers an area of approximately 837 km extending west from the Dublin coastline to the village of Kilmeage in Co.
 Kildare and extending from Malahide in north Co.
 Dublin to the southern limits of Dublin city.
 The GSI classifies the Dublin GWB as a "locally important aquifer".
 Such aquifers are generally moderately productive only in local zones.
-Groundwater flow direction in the bedrock aquifer (and also in the overburden) can be expected to be generally towards the east or north-east in the vicinity of the leak location.

-The vulnerability of the bedrock aquifer in the vicinity of the leak location is classified by the GSI as "high" which suggests that bedrock is relatively shallow.
+The vulnerability of the bedrock aquifer in the vicinity of the leak location (from a water quality perspective) is classified by the GSI as "extreme" which suggests that bedrock is shallow.